-Although no longer a regular presenter on Songs of Praise, Aled maintains a real passion for his faith and for the reality of what Christ accomplished in his earthly mission.
+Although no longer a regular presenter on Songs of Praise, although he is still a regular guest, Aled maintains a real passion for his faith and for the reality of what Christ accomplished in his earthly mission.

 “Christianity is real, it’s now, it’s happening and it’s exciting! it is not sedate or simply part of history.
 Jesus toppled over the market stalls in the Temple!
 This is a person with passion, a person with love, with blood running through his veins.
 That’s what it’s all about for me.”